meriadec/lama/README.md

 ![](./excalidraw/lama-overview.png)

+## Run lama components through docker

+`docker-compose up`

+Please have a look on `docker-compose.yml` file for more details on the configuration.

 ## Account manager

 The account manager handles account registration and unregistration and emits events to the dedicated coin worker.